Apache Cassandra Connection Details

 Remarks

-This property can be set if you wish to use a credential cache file that was created using the MIT Kerberos Ticket Manager or kinit command.
+Set this property if you want to use a credential cache file that was created using the MIT Kerberos Ticket Manager or kinit command.

 SSL